filippobistaffa/social-choice-pnorm/README.md

-A norm approximation approach to account for multiple ethical principles in social choice
+A Norm Approximation Approach to Account for Multiple Ethical Principles in Social Choice
 ===================
 This repository contains the implementation of all the algorithms and data of the experimental section of "A Norm Approximation Approach to Account for Multiple Ethical Principles in Social Choice"